 Can I fly directly to Flagstaff?
 Accordion Closed

-Yes!
-The Center for International Education will be offering a free airport shuttle to the NAU campus dormitories for all arriving flights at Flagstaff Pulliam Airport.
-The exact dates for this free service will be shared at a later date.
 Please email us at firstname.lastname@example.org with a screenshot of your flight reservation to signup for this free service.
-NAU staff will meet you up at baggage claim area and provide transportation directly to you NAU dormitory.
-We are unable to provide transportation from the Phoenix Sky Harbor Airport.
+NAU staff will pick you up at baggage claim and provide transportation directly to your NAU campus living community or private apartment.
+We are unable to provide transportation from the Phoenix airport.

 How can I travel from Phoenix Sky Harbor Airport to Flagstaff?
 Accordion Closed

 Students with flights ending at Phoenix Sky Harbor Airport have a few options available to them for final travel to Flagstaff.

 - Book an additional flight to Flagstaff Pulliam Airport from Phoenix Sky Harbor Airport to complete your travel.
 Multiple flights are available each day on American Airlines.